The Field of Ragweed

 “More fit for you, young man,” replied the leprechaun, “if you keep an eye on your father's land instead of bothering decent quiet folk about their own business!
 See, look the cows have broken into the oats and are eating their fill.”

-Almost then did Tom look around but just in time he caught himself, remembering that you should never take your eyes off the little folk or they'd be gone, so instead he made a grab for the man and took hold of his apron!
+Almost then did Tom look around but just in time he caught himself, remembering that you should never take your eyes off the good folk or they'd be gone, so instead he made a grab for the man and took hold of his cloak!
 But in his haste he knocked over the huge mug and never got a taste, for all that spilled out was leaves and grass.

 “That's the one,” he said, “dig beneath that and you'll find a pot of rich gold the size of your own head twice over, that would have a pirate singing!”
 But Tom had no shovel and the earth was hard packed, so he took off a red ribbon from his clothes and tied it around the ragweed.

-“Mind you don't touch that now, nor the weed either,” he pointed a threatening finger at the little man, “while I go back and get a shovel!
+“Mind you don't touch that now, nor the weed either,” he pointed a threatening finger at the wizened man, “while I go back and get a shovel!
 If you promise me this, you can go.”

 So Tom ran like the wind and fetched a good shovel from his house, but when he got back to the field of ragweed what did he find but every weed in the entire field had a red ribbon tied about it, the very same as his own.
 He had no notion of digging up the entire field, for it was forty long acres if it was an inch, so back home he went, slower than he'd left it, and blackened the air with curses at the leprechaun's turn.